ue bot icon

 Chapter 3 – Commitment and Consistency

 • It is, quite simply, our nearly obsessive desire to be (and to appear) consistent with what we have already done.
 Once we have made a choice or taken a stand, we will encounter personal and interpersonal pressures to behave consistently with that commitment.
-Those pressures will cause us to respond in ways that justify our earlier decision.
+Those pressures will cause us to respond in ways that justify our earlier decisions.

 • Indeed, we all fool ourselves from time to time in order to keep our thoughts and beliefs consistent with what we have already done or decided.